tizmagik/react-head/README.md

 SSR-ready Document Head management for React 16+

-> NOTE: This is still a bit of an experiment and not yet recommended for production use, but hope to get there soon!

 ## Motivation

 This module allows you to define `document.head` tags anywhere in your component hiearchy.
 The motivations are similar to [react-helmet](https://github.com/nfl/react-helmet) in that you may only have the information for certain tags contextually deep in your component hiearchy.
 There are no dependencies (it does not use react-side-effects) and it should work fine with asynchronous rendering; the only requirement is React 16+.